2112udayan/Monitoring-tool-for-Carpentries-Incubator/README .md

    $ jupyter notebook

    Select the .ipynb files in the 'Notebook' folder and run cells using the Jupyter notebook interface.
 Run all cells at once or 'Shift+Enter' to run the individual      cell.

   6 List of Notebook files to analyse the each stage of tool development.
    - Setup_API.ipynb ---is an indicator to insert the personal token to each notebook file to authenticate before excecuting the further code .
    - Data_Extraction.ipynb--- contains a function to retrieve consolidated data such as commit data , open pull request data , open issues data , list of labels, life      cycle stage of each repsoitories as an individual file in json format.
-   - Repositories_list.ipynb---contains a function to get available Repsoitories_count in Carpentries Incubator , Final repositories list of 125 repsoitroies , List of repsoitories with lesson and list of repsoitories without lessons.
    - Indicators_of_each_repositories.ipynb---Contains individual functions to get an overview of an each parameter of the repsoistories such as "repo_name","open_PR",      "closed_PR","closed_issues","open_issues","stargazers_count of 111 repsoitories .
    - Monitoring-tool-for-Carpentries-Incubator---contains a function to get the total count of ( allcategories (Issue_count, Pr_count, Stagazers_count &                    contributors_count).
    - Carpentries_dashboard.ipynb---Contains a function to display the dashboard of Carpentries Incubator website ( Repository name , Lesson title, Last updated date ,      List of topics ,life cycle stage , label count)
    - Collaborative-aspect.ipynb---Contains functions to get the commit count and contributors , issues count and contributors , pulls count and contributors.
    - Analysis.ipynb--- Contains functions to plot a histogram and Collaboration graph.

    Credits:

   Special thanks to Dr Olexandr Konovalov:)